GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test/index.md

    [precision higher than NUMERIC](https://cloud.google.com/spanner/docs/storing-numeric-data#recommendation_store_arbitrary_precision_numbers_as_strings) data type.

-For this guide I'm going to create database Singers with the schema as below.
+This example uses the database `Singers`, which is created with the following schema:

     CREATE TABLE Singers (
       SingerId   STRING(36) NOT NULL,